dwyl/learn-alpine.js/drag-and-drop.md

 # Drag and drop

-A drag and drop implementation using Alpine.js combine with Phoenix LiveView to sort items in a list.
+A drag and drop implementation using Alpine.js and Phoenix LiveView to sort a list of items.

-The drag and drop actions are visable in real time to any browsers connected to the Phoenix LiveView application.
+The drag and drop actions are visible in real time to any browsers connected to the Phoenix LiveView application.

-version used for this turorial:
+versions used:

 - Phoenix: 1.6.15
 - LiveView: 0.18